-All students must complete (re)certification of CPR for the Health Professional either annually or every two years, depending on the clinical facility used by your campus or the agency teaching the CPR course (Red Cross is one year).
+All students must complete (re)certification of CPR for the Health Professional either annually or every two years, depending on the clinical facility used by your campus or the agency teaching the CPR course.
+Only certification by American Heart Association will be accepted.
 This will be done at an institution of the student's choice; however, only certification by American Heart Association or American Red Cross will be accepted.
 Students are responsible for the cost of certification.
 Students are responsible for submitting evidence of current certification to the nursing office for their file.
 Failure to do so will result in the inability to attend the clinical portion of a course and failure of the course.